Immigration Library - Visa Revalidation FAQ

 Example:

 Kyu has a visa with a limit of two entries and she has used both entries.
-However, her visa has not yet reached its expiration date.
-Kyu has an invalid visa since she has a limited entry visa and has used all of her entries, even though her visa has not yet expired.
+However, her visa has not yet reached her expiration date.
+Kyu has an invalid visa since she has a limited entry visa and has used all her entries, even though her visa has not yet expired.
 Both conditions must be present for her visa to be valid.

 Example:

 Deegan has a visa with a limit of two entries, and has one entry remaining.
 However, his expiration date has passed.
-His visa is not valid since his visa has expired, despite the remaining entry.
+His visa is not valid since his visa has expired despite the remaining entry.

 Q: If I do not have a valid U.S. visa, may I return to the U.S.?